Azure/aad-pod-identity/docs/readmes/README.msi.md

 2. System assigned MSI
 3. User assigned MSI

-The rest of the README describes the prerequisite role assignments to be performed and how to configure MIC to use system assigned/user assigned MSI.
+The rest of the README describes the prerequisite role assignments to be performed for using MSI and how to configure MIC to use system assigned/user assigned MSI.

 ## Pre-requisites - role assignments
 MIC is responsible for performing operations such as assigning user assigned identity to the underlying vm or vmss which makes up the